Canary Island migrant route to Spain proves deadly again – DW – 07/05/2023

 Early in 2022, Spain made a political U-turn and recognized Morocco's plan for governing the contested territory of Western Sahara, resulting in a resumption of relations between Rabat and Madrid.

-Since then, said Santana, we see Spain waiting for Morocco to react when an SOS is launched.
+Since then, said Santana, Spain waits for Morocco to react when an SOS is launched.
 He believes, however, that the Spanish government needs to take responsibility for rescues to avert further tragedies at sea.

 "Salvamento Maritimo is one of the most advanced rescue services in Europe," he said.
 "It rescues thousands of people every year with professional rescue ships. … It disembarks migrants in a safe port.
 But when Morocco rescues, it does so with military ships using people who aren't rescue professionals.
 And it sends people back to a country from which they are fleeing."